peterkappus/carolkappus.com/README.md

 - Add a site map.
 Can this be auto generated?
 - Consider porting this site to Hugo or similar.

+### Updating the "Events" page.
+Go to the events google sheet (get URL in your google drive) Copy everything
+Paste it into `events.src.txt`
+Visit the events page and confirm everything is there

 ### Making book covers:
 Take a screenshot of the PDF.